pidg3/rubiks-fun/README.md

 # Rubix Cube Solver

 Something to keep me entertained through the final throes of lockdown #3 in the UK.
-Uses some of the skills I have theoretically gained from the AI MSc I'm currently studying for.

 The plan: